 1. Who struck the Saudi facilities?

+They’ve been fighting Yemen’s United Nations-recognized government since 2014.
 The rebels are followers of the prominent Houthi family from the mountains of northern Yemen.
-They have long complained of marginalization of their community.
-Houthis are members of the Zaidi branch of Shiite Islam to which 42% of Yemen’s population belongs.
-Houthis fought unsuccessful rebellions in Yemen’s north from 2004 to 2010.
-After an Arab Spring revolt, a United Nations-supported National Dialogue Conference in 2014 set the stage for a constitutional convention and new elections.
+Houthis have long complained of marginalization and are members of the Zaidi branch of Shiite Islam to which 42% of Yemen’s population belongs.
+They fought unsuccessful rebellions in Yemen’s north from 2004 to 2010.
+After an Arab Spring revolt, a UN-supported National Dialogue Conference in 2014 set the stage for a constitutional convention and new elections.
 But the Houthis rejected a proposed federation plan because their northern strongholds were included in a district with limited resources and no access to the sea.
 They instead took over the capital.
+During the war, the Houthis have fired missiles into Saudi cities, reaching as far as the capital Riyadh, and began using drones to attack Saudi targets.

 3. What’s the Saudi role?

 Saudi Arabia intervened in the war in 2015 with the aim of restoring the government of President Abd Rabbuh Mansur Hadi, a Sunni, a mission it expected to complete quickly.
 Saudi leaders say they fear that Houthi control of Yemen gives Iran a foothold in the Arabian peninsula that threatens Saudi interests.
-Iran and Saudi Arabia are engaged in a larger battle for dominance in the Middle East.
+Iran and Saudi Arabia are engaged in a larger battle for influence in the Middle East.
 Saudi-led bombings in Yemen have drawn criticism for being indiscriminate.
-A 2018 United Nations report concluded that most civilian casualties in the war were the result of air strikes by the Saudis and its ally the United Arab Emirates, which began stepping back from the conflict this year.
+A 2018 UN report concluded that most civilian casualties in the war were the result of airstrikes by the Saudis and its ally the United Arab Emirates, which later began stepping back from the conflict.

-The U.S., a close Saudi ally, supports the Saudi-led coalition in Yemen with weapons, intelligence and logistical help.
-In April, U.S. President Donald Trump vetoed a resolution passed by Congress demanding the U.S. end its involvement.
+Biden has pledged to work toward returning the U.S. to an era of diplomacy with Iran, after four years of his predecessor’s campaign of “maximum pressure” on that country.
+In April 2019, Trump vetoed a resolution passed by Congress demanding the U.S. end its involvement in the Yemen war.
 Trump defended the U.S. role as essential to protect Americans in the region and to fend off Iran’s influence.
-The Trump administration regards Iran’s government as a “rogue regime” intent on “destabilizing activity and support for terrorist proxies” in the Middle East and has imposed sanctions on the country aimed at depriving it of oil revenue, the lifeblood of its economy.
-Trump hinted that the U.S. might retaliate for the strike on Saudi facilities, saying the country was “locked and loaded depending on verification” of the culprit.
+He even hinted at the time that the U.S. might retaliate for the 2019 strike on Saudi facilities, saying the country was “locked and loaded depending on verification” of the culprit.